 - Click on the Users menu

-- Click on the red 'X' under Actions to delete the user
+- Click Delete from the options dropdown menu under Actions

 - Click OK to confirm the deletion.

 The second way allows you to delete more than one user at the same time.

 - Click on the Users menu - Check the box to the left of the user or users you wish to delete - Choose Delete from the Actions with selected drop down box